 Creating watercolor brush lettering is easy with Photoshop Elements!

 I really hope that the watercolor trend doesn’t die out soon.
-I’m really in love with how beautiful it is and I just absolutely adore watercolor lettering.
-You can create watercolor brush lettering with an actual watercolor brush like I showed you over on Facebook the other day OR you can do it digitally with Photoshop Elements.
+I’m really in love with how beautiful it is and I just absolutely adore watercolor brush lettering and brush calligraphy.

 HOW TO CREATE WATERCOLOR BRUSH LETTERING WITH PHOTOSHOP ELEMENTS

-Once you have selected your font, type your phrase.
-Your text will automatically be added to a new layer as you can see below.
+Once you have selected your font, type your phrase onto your document.
+Your text will automatically be added to a new layer in the layers panel, as you can see below.
 You can resize your text by dragging the corners of the bounding box.
 Make sure to hold down the shift key when dragging the corners in order to keep the text proportional and not distort it.

 Once your watercolor file is open, your screen will look like this, with two tabs at the top.
 To show both files side by side, click out LAYOUT > ALL COLUMNS at the bottom of the screen.

 Drag the watercolor file from the layer panel and drop it onto your text file.
 Adjust the watercolor file to cover the text by moving it into place with the Move tool (the tool underneath the search icon in the tool bar).

 Select the watercolor file in the layer panel.
 The screenshot below shows the background file selected but you need to select the watercolor file.
 Hit CTRL-G (Or Command-G on a Mac) and watch what happens.